aditya23043/InfoScraper/README.md

 - https://suno.com was giving captcha with puppeteer and hardcoding mouse positions with python (and pyautogui) was fine but would not work on everyone's system out of the box without any configuration
 - Hence, we shifted to https://riffusion.com which currently has no limits and does not give a captcha even with Puppeteer
 - And as always, I am writing the development log after the event had occurred, so, the JS script is ready

+## 2025-03-22 23:06

+- The JS script is working as intended and as required, it is picking up the prompts from a separate file which contains newline separated prompts
+- Problem: riffusion sometimes blocks the request due to high traffic and since my script does not account for that, it continues to download the top 2 prompts (which in this case would already have been downloaded since no new songs could be generated) and proceeds to the next prompt
+  - To solve this issue, I must keep track of the songs downloaded and retry generating the prompt until the song is downloaded and until we reach a threshold amount of tries (to prevent infinite loop of trying to generate from prompts which cant generate a song)